 "We are very ambitious and plan for validation of the technology within the project's lifetime.
 We are also working on a roadmap towards its actual exploitation, we don't want this technology sitting in the lab.
 We are leaving no stone unturned towards satisfying what is, in our eyes, an urgent need for the female population worldwide.
 The challenge is huge but all of our partners and associates are extraordinarily committed and motivated towards our mission", concludes de la Puente, the QUSTom´s project coordinator.

-first call of the Pathfinder Open programme of the European Innovation Council (EIC),funded by the European Union's Horizon Europe Framework Programme, which aims to support disruptive ideas and projects with great international potential.The project has been awarded with 2,744,300 euros over 2 years.
+QUSTom has been selected to take part in the first call of the Pathfinder Open programme of the European Innovation Council (EIC),funded by the European Union's Horizon Europe Framework Programme, which aims to support disruptive ideas and projects with great international potential.The project has been awarded with 2,744,300 euros over 2 years.